piercefreeman/nlp-augmentation/README.md

     python -m nltk.downloader punkt
     ```

-Had to rename subwords vocab file in `/checkpoints` to `vocab.enfr.large.32768`

 ## UDA

 Originally from [Google Research](https://github.com/google-research/uda).

-1. Install the pre-trained translation models that allow UDA to forward-translate text passages and back-translate them into the original language:

-    ```
-    uda download
-    ```

-    This download places the models within `~/.nlp_augmentation` to cache them across multiple virtualenvs.

 1. Either import the uda augmentation classes manually into a separate python project, or leverage the CLI to supplement a `.jsonl` file that's on disk.
 Format each line with a datapoint that includes a `text` key with the text that you'd like to translate.